w3c/wai-tutorials/source/page-structure/sections.html.erb.md

 <%= code_end %>
 {:/nomarkdown}

-## General sections and articles
+## In-page sections
+{:.newex}

+To structure content on the pages, use sections and articles.
+They can differ from page type to page type and even from web page to web page.

+### Sections
+{:.ex}

-The `<section>` element marks a general section of the page or inside an article.
+The `<section>` element marks a general section on the page or inside an article.
 It is used for thematic grouping of content.
 By default it has the WAI-ARIA role of `region`.

 {::nomarkdown}
 <%= code_start %>